CHURCHILL, Sir Winston, K.G. (1874-1965)

 In his semi-retirement, he returned to live at Hyde Park Gate.
 During this time Churchill travelled – he enjoyed several cruises – and lectured.
 He took up painting again and revised and completed his monumental History of the English-Speaking Peoples (1956–8).
 A crowd sang ‘Happy Birthday’ to him outside his London house on his 90th birthday, and Churchill replied with his familiar victory sign from a window.
 After suffering a series of strokes, he died at the address the following January.

 Churchill’s wartime premiership marks him as the outstanding British leader of the 20th century.
-The remarkable political comeback he made to lead the government – at the age of 65 – was founded on a a gift for phrase-making and a strong sense of destiny.
+His leadership was vital in defending democracy against fascism.
+The remarkable political comeback he made to lead the government – at the age of 65 – was founded on a gift for phrase-making and a strong sense of destiny.

 His character had many facets.
 Unusually for a prominent man of his era, he cried easily and was frank about his episodes of depression: his ‘black dog’, as he called it.
 He was known for his fondness of cigars and for brandy, but was insistent that ‘I have taken more out of alcohol than alcohol has taken out of me’ – and neither habit prevented him living 90 years.